givingjar/blog.givingjar.org/_posts/2018-12-31-charity-spotlight-able-eyes.md

 ## Origin Story

-In 2011, Meegan taught children with autism spectrum disorder through the Jackson County Intermediate School District.
-At an education conference in Chicago, she met a CEO who created online digital tours known as WebWalks to help people with disabilities explore real-world spaces without leaving their home.
+Eight years ago, Meegan taught children with autism spectrum disorder through the Jackson County Intermediate School District.
+While attending an education conference in Chicago, she met the met the CEO of a company creating virtual tours for medical facilities as a marketing tool.

-Meegan saw a lot of potential in this technology to help people on the autism spectrum experience new and unknown places before venturing there in person.
-Unfortunately, this particular opportunity from her conference visit didn't work out &mdash; but the idea stuck.
+This chance meeting gave Meegan an idea.
+Not only could virtual tours be used to help market local businesses, they could also help people on the autism spectrum experience new and unknown places before venturing there in person!
+The timing of this idea didn't quite work out, but the idea stuck with her.

-Years later, in April of 2017, a new opportunity arose when she met Brian Town, the CEO of [Michigan Creative][2] and discovered his business was using similar technology to help local businesses.
+Years later, in early 2017, Meegan was working as an Assistant Principal at Jackson County ISD when a new opportunity arose.
+She met Brian Town, the CEO of [Michigan Creative][2], and discovered his business was using similar technology to help local businesses.
 This time, Meegan went all-in.
 She quit her job to focus on helping people with autism learn new skills and explore new places using state of the art technology.

 [Able Eyes][1] launched at the end of August 2017, serving not only those with autism but anyone of any ability.